Victoria University of Wellington: Early history and colonial politics

 In 1878, a royal commission was appointed to review the state of higher education in the country.
-It recommended the establishment of a federal system of four university colleges, established in Auckland and Wellington, in addition to the integration of the University of Otago and Canterbury College.
+It recommended the establishment of a federal system of four university colleges: two to be established in Auckland and Wellington, as well as the integration of the University of Otago and Canterbury College.
 The colonial government moved to provide sites, statutory grants and land endowments.
 This was somewhat delayed after the state of recession caused by the collapse of the City of Glasgow Bank in the same year, leading to a contraction in credit from Great Britain, and specifically London, the centre of global finance at the time.
 Nevertheless, in 1882, parliament passed the Auckland University College Act in 1882.

-The growth of the population of Wellington, and the gradual improvement of the economy in the late 1880s were key factors in the final establishment of the college.
-A prominent advocate of creation was Robert Stout, Premier of New Zealand and later Chief Justice, as well as a member of the university senate.
-In June 1886, as Minister of Education, Stout signalled the governments intent of introducing a bill to establish a centre for higher learning in Wellington.
-Being the centre of the colonial government, Stout cited the opportunity for the college to be able to particularly specialise in law, political science, and history.
+The growth of the population of Wellington and gradual improvement of the economy in the late 1880s were key factors in the final establishment of Victoria University College.
+A prominent advocate of its creation was Robert Stout, Premier of New Zealand and later Chief Justice, and a member of the university senate.
+In June 1886, as Minister of Education, Stout signalled the government's intention to introduce a bill to establish a centre for higher learning in Wellington, which was the centre of the colonial government.
+Stout cited the opportunity for the college to be able to particularly specialise in law, political science, and history.

 Stout further suggested that the staff of the New Zealand Colonial Museum could provide services in the fields of geology and natural history.
 This was indicated in the Wellington University College Bill of 1887, which meant the effective annexation of the museum.
-Colonial Museum director James Hector voiced considerable opposition to this bill.
-After a lengthy debate in parliament, this bill was promptly defeated.
+Colonial Museum director James Hector, however, voiced considerable opposition to this bill.
+After a lengthy debate in parliament, this bill was defeated.

 Establishment

-In 1897, the current premier, Richard Seddon, who had until this point been unsupportive of the university project, returned from Queen Victoria's Diamond Jubilee celebrations in Great Britain with an honorary Law degree from the University of Cambridge.
+In 1897, the premier, Richard Seddon, who had previously been unsupportive of the university project, returned from Queen Victoria's Diamond Jubilee celebrations in Great Britain with an honorary law degree from the University of Cambridge.
 Seddon decided that the establishment of a college in Wellington would be a suitable way to mark the Queen's jubilee year.